A friend pinged Jon this note recently struggling to get warm feet during winter rides…

 Another important factor in keeping toes warm is to keep legs warm with Roubaix tights (fluffy on the inside leggings) or normal tracksuit bottoms and long walking socks.
 This is even more important when riding off-road without mudguards which can clog.

 I do have waterproof overshoes and waterproof socks but I don’t use them very often.
 Overshoes are not designed to go over walking shoes and are difficult to get on and then walk in.
-For on-road commuting they are good with cycling shoes, as you may need to put your gear on again before everything is dry, so keeping shoes and socks as dry as possible worth it.
+For on-road commuting they are good with cycling shoes, as you may need to put your gear on again before everything is dry, so keeping shoes and socks as dry as possible is worth it.

 On the types of wet off-road rides I’ve done with Roubaix tights, walking shoes + warm socks I’ve found that the combo acted like a wet suit and although soaked and caked in mud my feet stayed warm, at a high work rate.
 However, H – who joined me on that ride – stayed much cleaner and drier as he had some great mudguards.